CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 But what about decentralized blockchain applications (dApps)?

 dApps have the potential to provide functionality and usability which far outstrips the traditional blockchain command line.
 The dApp ecosystem still has many limitations and trade-offs.
-This document compares and contrasts the different dApp platforms and dives into pressing issues of security, scalability and so forth.
+This document compares and contrasts the different dApp platforms, from a development perspective, and also dives into pressing issues of security, scalability and so forth.

 ### Native Applcations (mobile and desktop)